Here, Reece Dean from the Ascentant Accountancy team looks at Making Tax Digital (MTD)

 Aside from the increased frequency of reporting, it will soon also become mandatory for all tax reporting to be done digitally through the use of a software.

 To do this, taxpayers (and nominated agents) will be required to integrate their accounts with a compliant Making Tax Digital software, which can then report directly to HMRC.
+For advice on which would be the best Making Tax Digital program for your business please contact us.

 How does this affect your business?